ItaiAxelrad/itaiaxelrad/src/projects/calpoly/Johnson Avenue Housing Project/index.md

 ## Retaining Walls Design

 All retaining walls have been designed to resist multiple failure modes.
 It is assumed  that all retaining walls will rotate enough to mobilize the internal friction of the soil  resulting in active resistance.
-For sliding resistance, base force was calculated using  the coefficient of friction given in the Soils Engineering -eport.
+For sliding resistance, base force was calculated using  the coefficient of friction given in the Soils Engineering Report.
 Wet conditions were

 determined using the active equivalent fluid pressure for crushed sandstone.
 For  seismic considerations, peak ground acceleration was determined from the USGS  Designs Map Detailed Report.
 Bearing capacity was calculated through Vesic’s  analysis instead of Terzaghi’s analysis because the factor of safety determined was  extremely large.
 See Appendix A for full retaining wall calculations and dimensions.